isc-projects/stork/doc/install.rst

     postgres=# GRANT ALL PRIVILEGES ON DATABASE stork TO stork;
     GRANT
     postgres=# \c stork
-    You are now connected to database "stork" as user "thomson". stork=# create extension pgcrypto;
+    You are now connected to database "stork" as user "postgres". stork=# create extension pgcrypto;
     CREATE EXTENSION